Miriam Makeba: Early career

 Makeba began her professional musical career with the Cuban Brothers, a South African all-male close harmony group, with whom she sang covers of popular American songs.
 Soon afterwards, at the age of 21, she joined a jazz group, the Manhattan Brothers, who sang a mixture of South African songs and pieces from popular African-American groups.
 Makeba was the only woman in the group.
 With the Manhattan Brothers she recorded her first hit, "Lakutshn, Ilanga", in 1953, and developed a national reputation as a musician.
 In 1956 she joined a new all-woman group, the Skylarks, singing a blend of jazz and traditional South African melodies.
 Formed by Gallotone Records, the group was also known as the Sunbeams.
 Makeba sang with the Skylarks when the Manhattan Brothers were travelling abroad; later, she also travelled with the Manhattan Brothers.
 In the Skylarks, Makeba sang alongside Rhodesian-born musician Dorothy Masuka, whose music Makeba had followed, along with that of Dolly Rathebe.
 Several of the Skylarks' pieces from this period became popular; the music historian Rob Allingham later described the group as "real trendsetters, with harmonisation that had never been heard before."
 Makeba received no royalties from her work with the Skylarks.

 While performing with the Manhattan Brothers in 1955, Makeba met Nelson Mandela, then a young lawyer; he later remembered the meeting, and that he felt that the girl he met "was going to be someone."
 With the Manhattan Brothers, Makeba recorded "Lakutshona Ilanga", (Note: The song is also referred to as "Lakutshn Ilanga".) written by Mackay Davashe.
 The song's popularity prompted requests for an English version, and in 1956, Gallotone Records released "Lovely Lies", Makeba's first solo success and first recording in English.
 However, the Xhosa lyric about a man looking for his beloved in jails and hospitals was replaced with the unrelated and innocuous line "You tell such lovely lies with your two lovely eyes" in the English version.
 The piece became the first South African record to chart on the United States Billboard Top 100.
 In 1957, Makeba was featured on the cover of Drum magazine.

-The American singer Harry Belafonte met Makeba in London and adopted her as his protégé.
+American singer Harry Belafonte met Makeba in London and adopted her as his protégée.